arvinkent18/laravel_crud_api/README.md

-## About Laravel CRUD RESTful API
+## Laravel CRUD RESTful API

-Laravel CRUD RESTful API is an example of a School or University Enrollment Web Application with Create, Read, Update, Delete, and Unit Test features.
+Laravel CRUD RESTful API is an example of a School or University Enrollment Web Application that uses Repository Pattern with Create, Read, Update, Delete, and Unit Test features.